healthdatasafe/assets-demo/README.md

 # Visual Assets centralization for Pryv.io

-This repository contains visual assets for the Pryv Lab platform.
+This repository contains visual assets for the Open Pryv platform.

 The file `index.json` is exposed to various applications and libraries by the [Service Information](https://api.pryv.com/reference/#service-info) API call under the `assets.definitions` property.